RutlandMint/Documents/Member Agreements/membership_addendum.md

 * If business member undergoes a change in control (in which more than one-half of the interest in the entity is sold or transferred to a third party), the business member must notify GRMS and request permission to continue membership & use of any storage or dedicated workspace, which may be granted in GRMS's sole discretion.

-* All prospective after-hours members will be subject to a screening process to determine compatibility with GRMS's community goals.

 **Business Membership:** Access to the Makerspace and use of shops and equipment during open hours.

  ☐ 3-5 named members. $1,600/year  ☐ 6-9 named members. $3,000/year